 Retiring from professional work 15 years ago, I started sculpting classical figures in bronze as my hobby and passion.
 In 2012, I built my own bronze casting foundry to produce my own sculptures.
-Few sculptors can do this, but I'm ever pushing the limit as to what I can do.
-It's incredible to work the entire process, from vision to finished piece, knowing everything blind-folded even.
-I enlist the help of family or friends pouring bronze but perform all other foundry work myself (often 6 months per sculpture).
+Few sculptors do this, but I'm ever pushing the limit as to what I can do.
+It's incredible to work the entire process from vision to finished piece, knowing everything blind-folded even.
+I enlist the help of family or friends pouring bronze but perform all other foundry work myself.

 Sculpting's easy compared to the work required to reproduce it in bronze!
 Foundry work is precise, technical, tedious, time consuming and expensive.
-So many steps must function perfectly with little room for error, and mistakes are costly.
-Staring into radiant white-hot molten bronze above 2000 °F is mesmerizing and when the pour goes right it's exhilarating!
+Many steps must function perfectly with little room for error, and mistakes are costly.
+White-hot molten bronze above 2000 °F is mesmerizing and when the pour goes right it's exhilarating!

 It's taken me over a decade to master the lost-wax foundry process and cast with perfection, but the learning never ends, and on every single casting I learn something new, something to be improved.
 I learned much from second-generation foundry master John Kasson.